avohq/adobe-inspector/docs/Capture-XDM.md

 **What this code does:**

-- **Intercepts XDM data** before it's sent to Adobe Experience Platform
+- **Captures XDM data** as it's being sent to Adobe Experience Platform
 - **Dispatches a custom DOM event** that the Avo Inspector can listen for
 - **Preserves original XDM data** - doesn't modify the data being sent to Adobe
 - **Logs helpful debug information** for troubleshooting